My kid and I just read A Wrinkle In Time. Well, I read it to him. And he’s six, so we used the graphic novel.

 I also wrote a whole article about how I’d approach a book study of A Wrinkle In Time.

-Since the photo is hard-to-read, I’ve typed out the nine questions.
+Since that photo is hard to read, I’ve typed out the questions:

 - This graphic novel was adapted from a classic prose novel.
 Adaptations are very common—many movies and plays were originally books.
 What is unique about adapting a book into a graphic novel?
 How is it similar to adapting a book into a play or movie?